-Standard corporate tax rates Asia operations
+Standard corporate tax rates %

+Asia operations:

 Hong Kong 16.5 per cent on 5 per cent of premium income

 Indonesia 25.0

 Malaysia 2014 and 2015: 25.0; From 2016: 24.0

 Singapore 17.0

 US operations 35.0

 UK operations 20.0

-The sensitivity of the embedded value as at 30 June 2015 to the effect of f the future reductions in the LIK corporate tax rate appounced in July 2015 is shown in
+^{} The sensitivity of the embedded value as at 30 June 2015 to the effect of the future reductions in the UK corporate tax rate announced in July 2015 is shown in note 11(b).

-015 to the effect of the future reductions in the UK corporate tax rate announced in The July 2015 is shown in note 11(b).

-14 Disposal of Japan Life and PruHealth and PruProtect businesses
+14 Disposal of Japan life and PruHealth and PruProtect businesses

-2015 Sale of Japan Life business On 5 February 2015, the Group completed the sale of its closed book life insurance business in Japan, PCA Life Insurance Company Limited to SBI Holdings Inc, following regulatory approvals, resulting in a release of free surplus of £23 million in half year 2015.
+2015 Sale of Japan life business

+On 5 February 2015, the Group completed the sale of its closed book life insurance business in Japan, PCA Life Insurance Company Limited, to SBI Holdings Inc., following regulatory approvals, resulting in a release of free surplus of £23 million in half year 2015.

-2014 Sale of PruHealth and PruProtect businesses The Prudential Assurance Company Limited completed the sale of its 25 per cent equity stake in the PruHealth and PruProtect businesses to Discovery Group Europe Limited on 14 November 2014, which gave rise to a gain on disposal of £44 million for full year 2014.
+2014 Sale of PruHealth and PruProtect businesses

+The Prudential Assurance Company Limited completed the sale of its 25 per cent equity stake in the PruHealth and PruProtect businesses to Discovery Group Europe Limited on 14 November 2014, which gave rise to a gain on disposal of £44 million for full year 2014.

-The contribution to the various EEV key performance measures of these businesses at half year and full year 2014 are provided in section C of the additional unaudited information.
+The contribution to the various EEV key performance measures of these businesses at half year and full year 2014 are provided in section II(e) of the additional financial information.

-15 Total insurance and investment products new business^{note (i)}
+15 Total insurance and investment products new businessnote (1)